Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 >Scanning dependencies of target Lesson1

-Part in the console output when we built our project.
+part in the console output when we built our project.
 This is the step where the dependency detection part of the generated makefiles are processed.
 The compiler is invoked with flags that trigger the generation of a database file holding all `#include` files.
 In turn, timestamps of these files are also checked to decide, whether our `Source.c` needs recompilation.

 ### Explicit intra-target dependencies